 It is immensely ironic, then, that judges are exempted from this fundamental principle of responsibility for the consequences of one’s actions and decisions on which all judicial systems are based.
 In deliberating on cases, judges are neither obliged to consider, nor are they held accountable for, the potentially harmful consequences of their decisions.
 And yet, all judges know that their decisions can influence future judicial decisions, a fact that is particularly true of the decisions made by a country’s Supreme Court, which decisions set the legal precedent by which similar cases are judged in the future.
 It is this judicial exemption from the basic principle which underlies the operations of all judicial systems around the world that has led to the unintended, perverse, and occasionally ridiculous effects of some of their decisions.

 As I have stated elsewhere, the human system of perception includes the innate tendency to categorize the objects that exist in the world into distinct categories.
-Although we may believe that these categories are clearly differentiated from each other, upon closer examination, we often find that they are not as separate and clearly demarcated as we may believe.
+Although we may believe that these categories are clearly differentiated from each other, upon closer examination, we sometimes find that they are not as separate and clearly demarcated as we may believe.
 For example, in the case of the seemingly distinct categories of apples and pears, there exist some varieties that could be placed in either category, for they possess qualities – in their appearance, taste, or texture – that partake of both categories.

 Although we may think of judges as being among the most rational of all human beings, the truth is that they are just as susceptible as everyone else to the innate human tendency to imitate the behaviour of other people.
-In particular, I am referring to the strongly-established model of legal precedent, which means that, in seeking to apply the laws that have been enacted by a national, regional, or municipal legislature to specific cases, judges imitate and conform to – or, as they prefer to describe it, are guided by – the decisions that have been made by their colleagues in similar cases in the past.
+In particular, I am referring to the strongly-established model of legal precedent, which means that, in seeking to apply the laws that have been enacted by a national, regional, or municipal legislature to specific cases, judges imitate and conform to – or, as they prefer to describe it, are guided by – the decisions that have been made by their colleagues and predecessors in similar cases in the past.
 In addition, in many countries there exists a hierarchy of courts, from local to regional to national, so that the jurisdiction, and hence the prestige and importance, of each court increases as the extent of its legal domain widens.
 The idea of a Supreme Court has been adopted in many countries, as the final legal arbiter of occasionally controversial issues about the application of a country’s laws to specific cases.

-However, this judicial imitation is often inexact because reality is much more complex than a simple set of human-ordained laws, and so there arise cases whose categorization is not easily determined.
+However, this judicial imitation is occasionally inexact because reality is much more complex and varied than a simple set of human-ordained laws, and so there arise cases whose categorization is not easily determined.
 Often, these cases are judged by a country’s Supreme Court, which then delivers a definitive judgment, rule, law, definition, or categorization that becomes a precedent which is imitated by all other judges in the future, including future members of the Supreme Court.

 Considering how important these decisions can be, it is strange that the inhabitants of many democratic countries have voluntarily ceded this judicial power and control over a part of their lives to a very small group of individuals who are neither elected by nor responsible to them for the potentially harmful consequences of some of their decisions.
 In doing so, they have placed their complete trust in these individuals and in this system, a trust that is, however, not always justified.
 Although it is true that most judges are impartial in their application of the law to specific cases, and they try not to let personal considerations and biases affect their decisions, it is most certainly not true that judges never err.
 Due to the established model of legal precedent, when a bad or faulty decision is made, especially by a country’s Supreme Court, the harmful effects of that decision are multiplied and diffused in perpetuo, without any checks – unless the members of a future Supreme Court overturn that decision, thereby setting a new legal precedent.
 This grave defect is due to the strange structure of the tripartite American system of government, which was based on the abstract idea of the separation of powers, an overly simplistic political theory that was advanced by a theorizing fool named Montesquieu.